Safely Using Natural Gas

 - Always make sure natural gas space heaters are properly vented outside so fumes don’t build up indoors.

 - Install a carbon monoxide detector in your home or business to alert you of any elevated carbon monoxide gas levels.
 This harmful gas, which is odorless and tasteless, can be emitted from fireplaces, faulty furnaces, generators, water heaters and other heat sources.
+Check out more CO safety tips.

 - Be aware of potential impacts to your natural gas during cold and severe weather.